aws-samples/aws-serverless-using-aws-cdk/README.md

 - [Amazon API Gateway](https://aws.amazon.com/api-gateway): a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale
 - [Amazon DynamoDB](https://aws.amazon.com/dynamodb): a fast and flexible NoSQL database service for any scale

-## **How to deploy**
+## **About CDK-Project**

 To efficiently define and provision serverless resources, [AWS Cloud Development Kit(CDK)](https://aws.amazon.com/cdk) which is an open source software development framework to define your cloud application resources using familiar programming languages is utilized .

 ![AWSCDKIntro](docs/asset/aws_cdk_intro.png)

 Because this solusion is implemented in CDK, we can deploy these cloud resources using CDK CLI.
 Among the various languages supported, this solution used typescript.
-Because the types of **typescript** are very strict, with the help of auto-completion, typescrip offers a very nice combination with AWS CDK.
+Because the types of `typescript` are very strict, with the help of auto-completion, typescrip offers a very nice combination with AWS CDK.

+### **CDK specific file**

+The `cdk.json` file tells the CDK Toolkit how to execute your app.

+### **CDK Commands**

+And the more usuful CDK commands are

+- `cdk list`        list up CloudFormation Stacks
+- `cdk deploy`      deploy this stack to your default AWS account/region
+- `cdk diff`        compare deployed stack with current state
+- `cdk synth`       emits the synthesized CloudFormation template
+- `cdk destroy`     remove resources

+## **How to deploy**

 ***Caution***: This solution contains not-free tier AWS services.
 So be careful about the possible costs.
 Fortunately, serverless services minimize cost if not used.